Fleet Architecture

 response = await agent.chat("Generate Q4 campaign ideas")

-Use case: Team A (marketing agents, $30/day budget, cpu pool) and Team B (engineering agents, $200/day, gpu pool) — completely isolated on the same server.
-Each team's spend, agents, memory, and workflow runs are separated.
+Team A (marketing, $30/day, cpu pool) and Team B (engineering, $200/day, gpu pool) run on the same server.
+Each team's spend, agents, memory, and workflow runs are fully isolated.

 QuotaDescriptionEnforcement